VirtuaBoza/Collections-Management-System/README.md

 1. Install dependencies.

 NuGet dependencies should restore automatically when you open the project with Visual Studio.
-To restore them manually, execute the following using a command prompt from the project directory:
+To restore them manually, execute the following using a command prompt from the project directories:

 ```
 dotnet restore
 ```

-Client-side packages can be installed by executing the following using a command prompt from the project directory:
+Client-side packages can be installed by executing the following using a command prompt from the web project directory:

 ```
 npm install
 ```

-Alternatively, you can right-click on the npm folder under Dependencies within the project in Visual Studio and select 'Restore Packages'.
+Alternatively, you can right-click on the npm folder under Dependencies within the web project in Visual Studio and select 'Restore Packages'.

 2. Create the database.

-This can be accomplished via entity framework's cli tool from the project directory:
+The default (and currently only) connection string points to a localdb databse which needs to be instantiated on your machine.
+This can be accomplished via entity framework's cli tool from the data project directory:

 ```
 dotnet ef database update